Deloitte study shows companies want a culture focused on ethics and compliance

 In recent years the UK has seen the introduction of enhanced regulations, such as the Bribery Act 2010, and a rapid rise in action being taken against firms under existing regulations like competition law.
 Global firms are also having to deal with different regulatory regimes in different territories.
 These factors and others have proceeded to push regulatory and ethical compliance right to the top of boardroom agendas.
 Encouragingly, the survey found that in nearly half (45%) of companies the compliance function reports directly to executive management.
 Such influence from the top level of management will be crucial in driving change and embedding a culture of ethical behaviour.

-Tim Archer, partner in Deloitte’s Enterprise Risk Services practice, said: “Overall the companies surveyed believed they are effective in complying with specific regulations, but they see the biggest challenge as creating an integrated approach to compliance.
+Tim Archer, partner in Deloitte’s Audit Advisory practice, said: “Overall the companies surveyed believed they are effective in complying with specific regulations, but they see the biggest challenge as creating an integrated approach to compliance.
 Such an approach is characterised by an organisation whose employees are driven to comply by values - “the right reasons” - rather than rules - “must do it” - and supported by frameworks that allow their organisations to ensure compliance whilst managing its cost.
 We believe the vision is possible and it is encouraging that we have seen compliance functions with the status to influence senior management.
 This high-level support will enable a top-down approach that will push the culture forward.”

 Note to editors

 Other key findings:

 In this press release references to Deloitte are references to Deloitte LLP, which is among the country's leading professional services firms.

 Deloitte LLP is the United Kingdom member firm of Deloitte Touche Tohmatsu Limited (“DTTL”), a UK private company limited by guarantee, whose member firms are legally separate and independent entities.